ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 * `is-confidentiality-protected` (index 9): If the flag is true, the measured environment is confidentiality protected.
-For example, if the measured environment consists of memory, the sensitive values in memory are obfuscated, such as, by encryption.
+For example, if the measured environment consists of memory, the sensitive values in memory are encrypted.

 ###### Raw Values Types {#sec-comid-raw-value-types}